ktoroshchin/food_app/README.md

 ## User Stories

 As a user
-I want to know when I can pick up my order
-Because I am busy and need to organize my schedule Because I don't want to waste my time waiting for my order Because I don't want to miss my order pickup and have my food go cold
+I want to know when I can pick up my order, because I am busy, because I don't want to waste my time ordering my food in person and waiting for my order, I would like to walk in and out with my order right away, I would also like to get a reminder when I should pick up my order.

-Given that I made an order to pick up on the way to meet my friend When I receive a text confirming the time to pick up Then I can best decide when to leave the house
+Given that I made an order to pick up,
+I receive a text confirming the local time to pick up, Using an Iphone allows me to setup a quick reminder just from the text I have recived, and with that I can best decide when to leave the house.

 As a user
-I want to make sure I made the proper order
-Because sometimes I forget things
+I want to make sure I made the proper order, sometimes I forget some items that I would like,

-Given that I made an order and submitted it
+Given that I made an order and submitted it,
-When I get to the orders page I can double check my cart before confirming it Then I know I ordered everything I wanted to
+When I get to the orders page I can double check my cart before confirming it, Then I know I have not missed anything.

-As a Restaurant owner
+As a Restaurant owner,
-I want to check to check the orders that will be picked up Because I can best organize my staff
+I want to check the orders that have been ordered,

-Given that I can check all orders made to me via the admins page When an order has been picked up
+Given that I can check all orders made to me via the admins page, When an order has been picked up,
-Then I can confirm it with a click of a button and remove it from the page
+I can confirm it with a click of a button and remove it from the page.

 ## Note to users

-The API twilio necessitates the use of a server, Ngrok was used for the purpose of our presentation: https://ngrok.com
+The twilio API necessitates the use of a server, Ngrok was used for the purpose of our presentation: https://ngrok.com